Dzoiver/FF8CSR/README.md

 ### How faster my run will be?
 - The mod cuts ~45% of the run time compared to original

-FF8 Cutscene Remover is a cutsceneless mod of the Final Fantasy VIII 2013 Steam edition.
-The mod was made specifically for a speedrun.
-Most of the movement and options are kept.

 ## Credit:
 [Seifer](https://www.twitch.tv/seifertv) creator<br />
 [Thomas_8989](https://www.twitch.tv/thomas_8989) for porting the mod to english version